diogoff/plasma-tomography/README.md

     - If needed, adjust `vmax` to change the dynamic range of the plots.

-- Run `plot_movie.py` to create a movie of the reconstructions for the test pulse.
+- Run `create_movie.py` to produce a movie of the reconstructions for the test pulse.

     - If needed, adjust `vmax` to change the dynamic range.